 Cannabis and hemp are becoming more popular, so it's important to know their THC levels.
-But how do we test these plants to meet legal and quality standards?
-This is key for both consumers and regulators.
+But how do we test these plants to ensure they meet established quality benchmarks and industry standards?
+This is key for both users and regulators.

 THC testing methods help us figure out the THC content in cannabis and hemp.
 These tests show the complex nature of these plants.
 They are both part of the Cannabis sativa plant.